futte2626/Bezier-Curves/README.md

-Code to make Bézier curves
+Here is my code to make Bézier curves

 How to use:
 1. There are 2 diffrent JPanels.
 Just add the one you wanna use